 Service Summary: Career Advancement Member

-The Career Advancement AmeriCorps member will assist the Forward Program Manager with duties specific to Vocational Counseling services.
-This member will take ownership of all education workshops, including Forward Cohort Certificate Course classes for professional development; program orientation for mentors and mentees in the Mentors for Vocational Pathways (MVP) service; and workshops and classes on various topics such as financial aid and college counseling, specific industries, resumes and cover letters, etc. for Forward.
-The member will also serve with the Vocational Counselor to conduct research for clients regarding jobs and career advancement opportunities, and will meet one-to-one with walk-in clients and cohort clients for program intake and career counseling.
+The Career Advancement AmeriCorps member will assist the Career Coach with duties specific to Vocational Counseling services.
+This member will take ownership of all education workshops, program orientation for mentors and mentees in the Mentors for Vocational Pathways (MVP) service; and also workshops and classes on various topics such as financial aid and college counseling, specific industries, resumes and cover letters, etc. for the Forward Department.
+The member will also serve with the Career Coach to conduct research for clients regarding jobs and career advancement opportunities, and will meet one-to-one with walk-in clients and cohort clients for program intake and career counseling.
 The member will have recurring access to vulnerable populations and will serve in the afterschool program.

 - Develop and facilitate vocational workshops for refugee clients with advanced English skills.